 It is a battle.
 Enemy-occupied territory in which the rebel has a lot of captives.
 We get the honor to be used of God to free them like He freed us.

 Start small and ask God for help in this.
 We are not alone, after all.
 He gave us His Spirit, the Comforter, and He gave us each other.

 It will not be easy, of course.
 Just remember – enemy-occupied territory.
 The spiritual disciplines are not unlike military training.
 And remember our Lord, from Whom we receive grace upon grace.
+His yoke is indeed easy and His burden light.
 Nothing can separate us from His love, not even this wild, battlefield (Romans 8:38-39).

 “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved— and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus.
 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 Ephesians 1:4-10

 Dallas Willard on spiritual discipline: Living A Transformed Life Adequate To Our Calling

 Rod Dreher on our current situation and The Rule of St. Benedict: The Benedict Option FAQ